nginxinc/nginx-wiki/source/modules/redis2.rst

 Installation
 ------------
-You are recommended to install this module (as well as the Nginx core and many many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
+You are recommended to install this module (as well as the NGINX core and many many other goodies) via the `ngx_openresty bundle <http://openresty.org>`__.
 Check out the `installation instructions <http://openresty.org/#Installation>`_ for setting up `ngx_openresty <http://openresty.org>`_.

-Alternatively, you can install this module manually by recompiling the standard Nginx core as follows:
+Alternatively, you can install this module manually by recompiling the standard NGINX core as follows:

-* Grab the nginx source code from `nginx.org <http://nginx.org>`_, for example, the version 1.7.4 (see Compatibility_),
+* Grab the NGINX source code from `nginx.org <http://nginx.org>`_, for example, the version 1.7.4 (see Compatibility_),
 * and then download the latest version of the release tarball of this module from ngx_redis2's :github:`file list <openresty/redis2-nginx-module/tags>`
 * and finally build the source with this module: